 - Ticket: Click here to book a skip the line ticket.
 You can also book a guided tour of the museum’s masterpieces.

 - Metro: MuseumsQuartier Station on line U2

 Located in Vienna’s Museum Quarter, the Leopold Museum opened its doors in 2001.
 It offers the largest collection of modern Austrian art with over 5,000 exhibitions.
 The collection is especially focused on the transition from Art Nouveau to Expressionism.
 You’ll find a fantastic collection of Egon Schiele.

 The museum is home to a variety of Klimt’s masterpieces, such as Death and Life, Attersee, and Still Pond, alongside a collection of approximately 100 Klimt drawings.

-Pallas Athene is regarded as marking the beginning of Klimt’s Golden Period.
-Finished in 1898, the oil painting shows the Greek goddess Athena in a defiant pose, clad in armor.
-It’s a classical piece.
-But Klimt’s use of gold patterning hints at what is next to come.
+Pallas Athene, completed in 1898, is considered to mark the start of Klimt’s Golden Period.
+The painting features the Greek goddess Athena in armor and a defiant pose, giving it a classical feel.
+However, Klimt’s use of gold patterning hints at what’s to come in his future works.

 At MAK, you can see where Klimt went to school and learned to paint.
 Today, you can see nine gorgeous Klimt sketches or “cartoons.”
 They were created for a mosaic frieze in the dining room of the Stoclet House in Brussels.
 Klimt worked on them from 1905-09.